reactables/reactables/packages/core/README.md

 ### Reactable <a name="reactable"></a>

-Reactables provide the API for applications and UI components to trigger state updates.
+Reactables provide the API for applications and UI components to receive and trigger state updates.

 ```typescript
 export interface Reactable<T, S extends ActionMap> {